 You can check the secondary or safety drip pan (shown in the photo to the left) which is located underneath the unit on the outside of the cabinet.
 It is a “backup” pan only and does not normally contain any water.
 In the event the internal pan overflows, leaks, or becomes clogged, this backup pan will carry water to the outside rather than damaging your ceilings or walls.
 Rather than draining to the sewer, the backup pan typically drains to the outside of the house through a line that is visible from the outside.
 This is so you will know there is a problem with the internal system.
 The backup drain may run onto a roof section or into the yard beside the house.
 But typically the line is where you can see it and it does not normally have water coming out of it.
 In fact, you may not have ever even noticed it if your system works as it should.
 The photo to the left shows a system that has leaked into the safety pan for so long that it is rusted through.

 You can check things in the attic; look for water in the safety pan.
-Newer units often have a moisture detector that shuts off the AC unit to prevent flooding of the house or damage to ceilings and check-for-water-leaks-blog02floors.
+Newer units often have a moisture detector that shuts off the AC unit to prevent flooding of the house or damage to ceilings and floors.
 So if your units simply shut down and/or you see water coming from the outside backup drain line on the outside of the house, it is an indication there is a problem with the primary drain.
 Unless addressed soon, the unit may begin to leak water inside the house, creating conditions for significant water damage, mold and mildew.

 It is worth a few minutes of your time to check the pan under your unit.
 Signs of water or a rusty pan (like the one in the photo) should be investigated by a qualified technician.
 Ignoring the problem will certainly lead to a more damaging problem at the worst possible time!